2 Jennifer

-2 Jennifer is a 2016 indie horror film written and directed by Hunter Johnson, who also stars in the film.
+2 Jennifer is a 2016 American indie horror film written and directed by Hunter Johnson, who also stars in the film.
 The film is a sequel to James Cullen Bressack's To Jennifer and features Johnson as a young man intent on creating a sequel to the 2013 film.
 The film also features David Coupe and Lara Jean Mummert.

 Synopsis

 Spencer wants to create a sequel to one of his favorite horror films, To Jennifer, and is hoping that doing so will launch his career as a filmmaker.
 As such, he is playing one of the movie's main characters and wants to find the perfect woman to serve as the film's titular character, even going so far as to insist that they only consider actresses that are named Jennifer.
 However as they find their perfect Jennifer and filming commences, Spencer's hold on reality grows more and more tenuous.